The super learner for time-to-event outcomes: A tutorial

 and the other is based on the log likelihood:

-\cite{polley_superlearner_2011} comment that all three of the above loss functions are valid in this case, but that (\ref{eq:disc.loss.IPCW}) is the most `natural' to use as it directly targets the target estimand, which is the conditional survival probability.
+\citet{polley_superlearner_2011} comment that all three of the above loss functions are valid, but that (\ref{eq:disc.loss.IPCW}) is the most `natural' to use as it directly targets the target estimand, which is the conditional survival probability.

-After fitting the candidate learners, the next step is to estimate the expected loss in each of the $K$ data folds based on the chosen loss function.
+For each candidate learner, we estimate the expected loss in each of the $K$ data folds based on the chosen loss function.
 To estimate the expected loss based on $L_{IPCW}$ in (\ref{eq:disc.loss.IPCW}) requires an estimate of $G(\tilde T|X)$ or $G(\tau|X)$ (for individuals who remain under observation at time $\tau$).
-If the censoring is assumed to be independent then $G(t|X)$ can be replaced by the marginal probability $G(t)$, which can be estimated non-parametrically using the Kaplan-Meier estimator, and this is the approach taken by \cite{polley_superlearner_2011}.
-The censoring weights could alternatively be allowed to depend on $X$, for example through use of SL to estimate $G(t|X)$.
+If the censoring is assumed to be independent then $G(t|X)$ can be replaced by the marginal probability $G(t)$, which can be estimated non-parametrically using the Kaplan-Meier estimator, and this is the approach taken by \citet{polley_superlearner_2011}.
+The censoring weights could alternatively be allowed to depend on $X$, for example through use of a SL to estimate $G(t|X)$.
 This would be performed separately from the main SL.
 The censoring probabilities are estimated in the validation data, i.e. using $D_k$.
-Assuming independent censoring, the mean expected loss for candidate learner $j$ in validation set $D_k$ is then estimated using
+Assuming independent censoring, the expected loss for candidate learner $j$ in validation set $D_k$ is then estimated using

 The expected loss based on $L_{L2}$ can be estimated using